imnxdyne/aws/README.md

 **Description:**
   The goals for aws_cleanup.py are:
   - Running with default parameters, the script will display an inventory of current AWS components setup in your environment
-  - If run with the optional "--del" parameter, the script will display an invitory of AWS components that are in-scope for deletion.
-After the inventory is displayed, there is a verification step prior to deleting.
+  - If run with the optional "--del" parameter, the script will display an inventory of AWS components that are in-scope for deletion.
+After the inventory is displayed, there is a verification check prior to deleting ("do you really want to delete everything listed?").
-  - Though a configuration file, AWS components or AWS components itenms can be blocked from deletion (useful for retaining key pairs from removal, keeping select EC2 instances, ...).
+  - Though a configuration file, AWS components or AWS components items can be blocked from deletion (useful for retaining key pairs from removal, keeping select EC2 instances, ...).
   - The script is built around AWS services utilized in the SANS class SEC545 "Cloud Security Architecture and Operations"